gurrrrrrett3/light/docs/api/constants/datatypes/generics/cached.md

 <a href="https://en.wikipedia.org/wiki/Linked_list" target="_blank">LinkedList</a> [Datatype](../index.md)
 using [`#!luau light.cached()`](./cached.md) and [Computed Datatypes](./computed.md):

+!!! dragons "Here be dragons, thou art forewarned."

+    Computed datatypes are currently untested.
+You may run into unexpected behavior, edge cases, and more "fun" issues.
+    Use them at your own risk.

 ```luau title="linked_list.luau"
 -- as a word of warning, you probably shouldn't give this a `head` field.
 local function linkedlist<T>(value: Datatype<T>)